undless/gatling.io-doc/content/reference/install/cloud/private-locations/private-packages/index.md

 ### Delete a private package

-To delete a private package, delete the package within Gatling Enterprise Cloud.
+To delete a private package, delete the package within Gatling Enterprise.
 The control plane will receive the order to delete the package on the configured private repository.